Materials-Consortia/OPTIMADE/optimade.md

       Note that concentrations are uncorrelated between different sites (even of the same species).
     * `mass`: OPTIONAL.
 If present MUST be a float expressed in a.m.u.
+    * `original_name`: OPTIONAL.
+Can be any valid unicode string, and SHOULD contain (if specified) the name of the species that is used internally in the source database.
+      Note: here with source database we refer to the immediate source being queried via the OPTIMADE API.
+The main use of this field is for source databases that use species names containing characters that are not allowed (see description of the the `species_at_site` list).
   * For systems that have only species formed by a single chemical symbol, and that have at most one species per chemical symbol, SHOULD use the chemical symbol as species name (e.g. Ti for titanium, O for oxygen, ...).
   However, note that this is OPTIONAL, and